-Students can obtain an application for the Career TEC program through the Guidance offices at SRS.
-The application must be complete and turned in to the guidance office in the spring before a student could enroll at Career TEC.
-The due date is normally March 30th.
-After this there is a process of interviews and application review by a Career Tech.
+Students can obtain an application for the Career TEC program through the Counseling offices at SRS.
+The application must be complete and turned in to the counseling office in the spring before a student could enroll at Career TEC.
+The due date is April 1st.
+After, this there is a process of interviews and application review by a Career Tech.
 Counselor.
 Students are accepted into the program by the LPVEC.
 Students who apply to go to the Career TEC program should also fill out a tentative high school schedule with alternative courses should they not be accepted or decide not to enroll.

-Students in the ninth or tenth grade participate in an exploratory program and subsequently choose a shop program to follow.
-Ninth grade students participate in Exploratory for 2 blocks during 1st semester only.
-Students are not accepted initially into a particular shop.
+Students in the ninth grade participate in an exploratory program and subsequently choose a shop program to follow.
 Scheduling at Career TEC is determined by the LPVEC.
 All 9th and 11th grade students will be attending the morning and all 10th and 12th grade students will attend the afternoon session.